rsradulescu/tkww_data_engineer/README.md

 ## EXTRA
 ### Project setup

-This project use a docker compose with two services: Python and postgres (for the database, and SQL questions).
+This project use a docker compose with two services: Python and PostgreSQL (for the database, and SQL questions).

 **How to run it?**

 1) Start the service using docker_compose file.
-This include start PostgreSQL and Python services, and install Python libraries from requirements.txt,
+This include start PostgreSQL and Python services, and install Python libraries from requirements.txt

-    $docker compose -f docker/docker-compose.yml up -d
+    $ docker compose -f docker/docker-compose.yml up -d

 3) Run the proposed Python script with the solution: This will run my proposed solution using two CSV files with fake data to load the data frame.